-BA3182 - EpCAM x CD3
+BA3182: EpCAM x CD3

-We examined the antitumor potential of multiple EpCAM x CD3 bispecific candidates, including some with a conventional EpCAM binding domain, a CAB CD3 binding domain and others with both binding domains with

-CAB activity.
-Dosage was 2.5mg per kilogram twice per week in mice, which is roughly equivalent to 0.625 mg per kilogram in non-human primates.
-As shown below, we found that all of these constructs had potent antitumor activity in a HCT116, a human colorectal carcinoma cell line, xenograft model in mice with a humanized immune system.
-All of the EpCAM x CD3 bispecifics, including those with CAB antigen binding domains, resulted in tumor shrinkage.
+We have developed and conducted preclinical studies of an EpCAM x CD3 bispecific candidate, BA3182, with an EpCAM binding domain and a CD3 binding domain , both binding domains with CAB activity (Dual-CAB).
+Dosage was 1mg per kilogram twice per week in mice, which is roughly equivalent to 0.25 mg per kilogram in non-human primates.
+As shown below, we found this construct had a potent antitumor activity in a HCT116, a human colorectal carcinoma cell line, xenograft model in mice with a humanized immune system.